thomas0299/thomas0299.github.io/_pages/about.md

 I also have a soft spot for edible insects and novel food trends.
 Started my own mealworm farm and wrote about it for my bachelor's thesis.

-Otherwise, you might find me at a crossfit box or weightlifting gym, learning chinese or collecting pin's and panini football cards.
+Otherwise, you might find me at a crossfit box or weightlifting gym, learning chinese or collecting pin's and panini football cards. :soccer:

 I'm always looking to meet interesting, passionate people.
 I also like to work on side, passion projects so please reach out!
 Currently exploring topics in rewilding, environmental economics and complexity science.